AlexFr062/samples/Networking/TCP/TcpHexClient/readme.md

 ## Testing on two computers

-Let's say we have two Windows computers, connected with Ethernet cable.
+Let's say we have two Windows computers, connected with an Ethernet cable.

 Computer A: IPv4 192.168.0.1, mask 255.255.0.0.
 IPv6 fc00::1, subnet prefix length 64.

 Computer B: IPv4 192.168.0.3, mask 255.255.0.0.
 IPv6 fc00::3, subnet prefix length 64.

 On both computers we clone this repository to `C:\tmp\samples` directory.
 We will use computer A to run Python client, and B to run C# TCP server.
-Open TCP Echo Server in Visual Studio 2022 and build it in Any CPU Release configuration.
+Open TCP Echo Server solution in Visual Studio 2022 and build it in Any CPU Release configuration.

 ### IPv4